The Ship, The Lady and the Lake

 Known as “la Peruvian”, the Corporation extended the hull of the YAVARI to increase cargo space and in 1914 replaced the steam engine with a Swedish BOLINDER 4 cylinder hot bulb semi-diesel developing 320 bhp at 225 rpm.
-The oldest and largest of its kind in the world, this engine is a collector’s piece and was recently restored with sponsorship from Volvo Peru S.A. and Atlas Copco, SA has been restored and is now fully operational.
+The oldest and largest of its kind in the world, this engine is a collectors piece, and with sponsorship from Volvo, Peru, SSS,A, and Atlas Copco, SA has been restored and is now fully operational.

 Part IV – Yavari Rediscovered

-It was ten years on, in 1982, when, believing the YAVARI to have been built by Yarrows, the yard founded by her great grandfather, Alfred Yarrow, Meriel Larken, already a Peruphile, discovered the old iron Lady slowly dying in a corner of Puno port.
+It was eight years on, in 1983, when, believing the YAVARI to have been built by Yarrows, the yard founded by her great grandfather, Alfred Yarrow, Meriel Larken, already a Peruphile, discovered the old iron Lady slowly dying in a corner of Puno port.
 Although, in fact, the YAVARI was not a Yarrow ship, the vessel’s historic value and potential for attracting revenue to one of the most depressed regions of Peru were obvious.
 Larken commissioned a Lloyds Condition Survey which found that being in fresh water at high altitude, the iron hull was in excellent condition and it was deemed worthy of restoration.
-By 1987, The YAVARI Project (Registered Charity No.298904) and La sociación Yavarí (non-profit making NGO) had been formed and on 17th February the YAVARI was bought from the Peruvian Navy.
+By 1987, The YAVARI Project (Registered Charity No.298904) and la Asociación Yavari (non-profit making NGO) had been formed and on 17th February the YAVARI was bought from the Peruvian Navy.

 Today the YAVARI is open to the public daily.
 Free admission and guided tours.
 Donations on board are welcome!